elsa-data/htsget-elsa-rs/htsget-elsa/README.md

 ## Layout

-This crate has a few components which form the basis of the htsget-rs and Elsa interaction:
+This crate has a few components implement the htsget-rs and Elsa interaction:
-* The `GetObject` trait is used by htsget-elsa to get request to cloud storage.
-For now this is only S3, but it could be extend to other cloud providers.
+* The `GetObject` trait is used by htsget-elsa to request data from cloud storage.
+For now this is only S3, but it could be extended to other cloud providers.
 * The `Cache` trait is used to cache the resolvers once they have been processed.
-This only caches back to S3, but it also use other mechanisms, including databases such as DynamoDB.
+This only caches back to S3, but it could also use other mechanisms, including databases such as DynamoDB.
 * The `ResolversFromElsa` represents the whole mechanism as described above, and is implemented by the `ElsaEndpoint` struct.

 #### Feature flags

 This crate has the following features:
-* `test-utils`: used to enable test dependencies.
+* `test-utils`: used to enable test dependencies and functions.

 ## License